-Congress grills Facebook, Twitter over foreign bids to tilt politics
+U.S. Congress grills Facebook, Twitter over foreign bids to tilt politics

-WASHINGTON (Reuters) - Executives from Facebook Inc (FB.O) and Twitter Inc (TWTR.N) defended their companies to skeptical U.S. lawmakers on Wednesday over what many members of Congress see as a failure to combat continuing foreign efforts to influence U.S. politics.
+WASHINGTON (Reuters) - Executives from Facebook Inc (FB.O) and Twitter Inc (TWTR.N) faced threats of legislative action from skeptical U.S. lawmakers on Wednesday over what many members of Congress see as a failure to combat foreign efforts to influence U.S. politics.

-At the start of the hearing Senator Mark Warner, the committee’s Democratic vice chairman, said the companies were not doing enough to stop the flow of foreign influence and threatened Congressional action.
+Shares of social media companies fell after the start of the hearing when Senator Mark Warner, the committee’s Democratic vice chairman, said the companies and Alphabet Inc’s(GOOGL.O) Google have not done enough to slow the spread of disinformation, and threatened “action.”

-Social media stocks fell after his remarks, with Twitter down 5.7 percent and Facebook around 1.8 percent lower.
-Shares of Alphabet Inc(GOOGL.O), the parent of Google, sank 2.7 percent.

 Facebook Chief Operating Officer Sheryl Sandberg, who testified alongside Twitter Chief Executive Jack Dorsey, acknowledged that the company was too slow to respond to Russian efforts to interfere in the 2016 U.S. election, but insisted it is doing better.